gu-fan/random.vim/README.md

 > Plug 'gu-fan/random.vim'

-Basically, you don't need install it it will be installed by plugin require it
+Gernerally, you don't need install it it will be installed by plugin require it